Specialists and Care Centers

 The kidney transplant team includes:

 • Transplant surgeons: Physicians who specialize in transplantation.
-These surgeons will perform your surgery and will coordinate with all members of your care team.
-They will be involved in your care before your transplant, after your transplant, and after your discharge from the hospital.
+These surgeons will perform your surgery and coordinate with all members of your care team.
+They will be involved in your care before your transplant, after your transplant and after your discharge from the hospital.

-• Social workers: Professionals who will provide support to you and your family.
-They will help you deal with many issues that may arise, including lodging and transportation, finances, and legal issues.
+• Social workers: Professionals who will support you and your family.
+They will help you address issues that may arise, such as lodging and transportation challenges, financial concerns and legal considerations.

 • Dietitians: Professionals who will help you meet your nutritional needs before and after the transplant.